A journey that started from 128KBPS.

 *Shared passwords from people who had access to their company’s internet account.

 When I look back, I think I was doing a great job there.
-Because of the 128kbps internet, images needed to be compressed to avoid longer waits during “web site found, waiting for reply” on the bottom of Netscape Navigator!!.
+Because of the 128kbps internet, images needed to be compressed to avoid longer waits during “website found, waiting for reply” on the bottom of Netscape Navigator!!.
+And my website was pretty fast, considering limited bandwidth and free hosting.

 Fast forward to 2010, I decided to reenter the world of blogging and created several sites on WordPress, blogger and lately- Weebly.
 I do not recall any of the links or the contents of these websites.
 However, the Weebly one is still alive and kicking and has about two to five unique visitors per week!!!